The Teddy Bear Haircut: Every Breed That Pulls It Off Perfectly

 • Save

-This little guy is rocking the classic teddy bear cut — trimmed to about 1-2 inches all over, with that signature rounded head shape that makes every small dog look like a stuffed animal you’d find at a boutique toy shop.
-The warm golden-apricot coat is brushed out just enough to be fluffy without being chaotic.
-And that navy blue striped bow tie with a rhinestone center?
-Chef’s kiss.
+He’s got the classic teddy bear cut with all the hair trimmed to about 1-2 inches all over.
+He’s got that rounded head that makes every small dog look like a cute little stuffed animal you’d buy at a boutique toy shop.
+His coat is a gorgeous warm golden apricot color and it’s brushed out just enough to be fluffy and not crazy.
+The navy blue striped bow tie with a rhinestone center is so freaking cute!

-To get this look, your groomer needs to use curved shears for the head rounding — that’s what separates a teddy bear cut from a basic puppy trim.
+The key to getting this look is to have your groomer use curved shears for the rounding of the head, (what makes this look a teddy bear cut, as opposed to a puppy cut).
 The face should be scissor-finished, not clipper-finished.
-Big difference.

-Ask your groomer to leave the ears slightly longer than the body — that extra fluff on the ears is what gives it that soft, rounded silhouette from every angle.
+Ask your groomer to leave the ears slightly longer than the body.
+The extra fluff on the ears gives the dog its round, soft look from any angle.

 Book a trim every 6-8 weeks to keep this shape from getting shaggy.